 The peaceful ones would prefer to live without distraction and disharmony, to feel safe while being relatively passive (though not idle or inactive), and to pursue happiness without compromise or competition.

 To me, as one who would fall into this category, it sounds ideal.
 However, what requires a good amount of respect and understanding is that living in a light-based universe, we don’t really have that luxury.
 Light, by default, defines the critical concept that has us frequently — if not constantly — on the defensive: contrast.

-But is enlightenment, or at least an awakening assured?
-The suffering of untold millions around the world, right now, would suggest we’re nowhere near becoming the unified, conscious, generous, kind and considerate humans we sometimes dream to be.
+But is enlightenment, or at least an awakening, assured?
+The suffering of untold millions around the world would suggest we’re nowhere near becoming the unified, conscious, generous, kind and considerate humans we allegedly aspire to be.

 As humans, we generally feel the need to belong to something, or to have a tribe.
 It can even be a tribe of one.
 We have boundless creative energy, and it is essential to have a potent outlet, to have or find or practice a passion.
 If we limit ourselves only to being and doing that which others have done before, we can get by.
 We can survive.
 We can fit in and belong.
 But some part of us will be left wanting, and the wanting will intrude into other areas of life.
 We know this, yet our only defense is to push harder into places that will never resolve our pain.

 The world is heavy with ideas and entities to resist and defend against.
 In all areas of life, there can be reason for concern and the need to insure and protect our interests and our loved ones.
 But remember that what to you may seem mundane and insignificant, may be an insurmountable challenge to another — yet those things we all tend to worry about, we all worry about to one degree or another.
 We forget that our closest neighbors, and all of our fellow humans of Earth, are part of this grand, incalculable experience, and we are experiencing it together.